-One of the hottest topics in the radio hobby these days is the Software Defined Radio, or SDR.
-Over the last ten years or so, the availability of inexpensive receivers that can be controlled by using a computer has led to numerous software packages and new SDR hardware that continues to fuel innovations in communications monitoring.
+ne of the hottest topics in the radio hobby these days is the Software Defined Radio, or SDR.
+Over the last ten years or so, the availability of inexpensive receivers that can be controlled by using a computer has led to numerous software packages and new SDR hardware that continues to fuel innovations in communications monitoring

 Let's discuss what a software defined radio is.
-A software-defined radio (SDR) is a rudio communications device where the normal electronic components such as mixers, filters, amplifiers have been replaced with a chip-based, wide-band radio frequency amplifier, receiver, tuner and digital processing.
+A soft-are-defined radio (SDR) is a radio communications device where the normal electronic components such as mixers, filters, amplifiers have been replaced with a chip-based, wide-band radio frequency amplifier, receiver, tuner and dig-ital processing.
 All these components are then controlled by software on a personal computer.
 SDRs can be just receivers or transmitter/receiver combinations.
-This design allows for a variety of different transmitting and receiving protocols based on the software used to control the SDR.

-SDR technology has been used for some time in militury, cellular and commercial radio systems.
-Only in the last ten years or so has the previously expensive SDR technology began to become readily available to the anateur and bome experimenter.
-The newer Uniden SDS line of scanners is built around an SDR receiver, so expect to see more of this receiver technology in future scanners and receivers.

-The first hobbyist SDR devices that I saw were sold as digital TV tuner "sticks" that plagged into your computers USB port.
-They were controlled with software on your PC that tuned the SDR receiver to local over-the-air television signals.
-These tunets could be controlled by the software to tune in FM broadcast stations and analog or digital TV transmissions in any of the worlds TV channels or formats.

-Experimenters quickly realized that these USB stick tuners were able to be controlled by custom written software to tune in nearly any frequency the user desired.
-Additional computer software, such as DSD Plus, allows you to decode various digital communications modes, such as APCO P-25, DMR, NXDN, etc. at very low cost.
-So, the true performance of the SDR unit comes not only from the receiver hardware, but from the computer and software that is controlling that hardware, since the software is controlling and defining the modes and frequencies that the hardware is operating on.

-In the earliest days of experimental digital SDR devices, there was an element of tinkering one had to be prepared for.
-Software was mostly command line based, lots of variables had to be set to get the USB stick to talk to the software, and the best results required some experimentation by the user.
+This design allows for a variety of different transmitting and receiving protocols based on the software used to control the SDR, viously expensive SDR technology vailable to the amateur and home Juiden SDS line of scanners is ver, so expect to see more of this are scanners and receivers.
+R devices that I saw were sold as nat plugged into your computers rolled with software on your PC or to local over-the-air television be controlled by the software to ms and analog or digital TV trans-ids TV channels or formats. y realized that these USB stick olled by custom written software sey the user desired.
+Additional DSD Plus, allows you to decode tions modes, such as APCO P-25, low cost.
+So, the true performance only from the receiver hardware, software that is controlling that re is controlling and defining the t the hardware is operating on, experimental digital SDR devic-f tinkering one had to be pre-ostly command line based, lots o get the USB stick to talk to the nected to a small tablet co software, and the best results required some experimentation by the user.
 Nowadays, most SDR devices are pretty much plug-and-play.
 You can download free versions of the basic operating programs for the popular SDR tuners, connect your device to an antenna and a PC or tablet and go from there.
-The operating software for popular SDR devices has been written for various computer platforms, including Windows, Mac, Linux and even Android and iOS devices.
+The operating software for popular SDR devices has been written for various computer platforms, including Windows Mac, Linux and even Android and iOS devices.

-The Airspy R2 connected in a small tablet computer, (Courtesy of the author)
+CFNB to-based on the been used for some time in milisal radio systems.
+Only in the last

 While there are many different brands and types of SDR devices available these days, my experience has been primarily with the Airspy R2 and SDR Play units.
-Both are reasonably priced at under the \$200 mark and both offer easy setup and operations with little preparations or computer knowledge.
+Both are reasonably pieced at under the \$200 mark and both offer easy setup and operations with little preparations or computer knowledge.
 For the purposes of this month's column, I will concentrate on the Airspy unit and my initial experiences with it.
 Full disclosure - Airspy US is a TSM advertiser, but I received no compensation for any mentions in this column.